IPNEWPAY/doc-acq/docs/developers/development.md

 > Don't change the value of `TENANT_ID`, this value is hardcoded during agent initialization in development mode.

-When you open ShellHub UI for the first time, be sure to accept pending device.
+When you open Newpay Docs UI for the first time, be sure to accept pending device.